 define a different price for each product variant;

-set a different quantity stock for each product variant.
+set an extra quantity stock for each product variant.

 Here's how you can do it:

-1. Use the Export section of your store’s Admin area (Catalog > Export) to export your existing products:
+Use the "Export" section of your store's Admin area (Catalog > Export) to export your existing products:

-According to the section CSV import: Products of this manual, the required columns for importing products are sku and name; you will need to keep these columns.
+According to CSV import: Products, the required columns for importing products are sku and name; you must keep these columns.

 As a result, your file contents should look like the following:

-5. Save the file and re-import it into your store via the Import section in your store’s Admin area (Catalog > Import).
+Save the file and re-import it into your store via the "Import" section in your store's Admin area (Catalog > Import).

-After the import process is completed, you should see the updated prices and stock quantity for the product variants.
+After the import process completes, you should see the updated prices and stock quantity of the product variants.